Structure Constants in equivariant oriented cohomology of flag varieties: Preliminary

 Let $F$ be a formal group law over the coefficient ring $R$.
 Examples of formal group laws include the additive formal group law $F_a=x+y$ and the multiplicative formal group law $F_m=x+y-xy$.
 Suppose the root datum together with the formal group law satisfy the regularity condition of \cite[Lemma 2.7]{CZZ3}.
 This guarantees that all the properties that we use from \cite{CZZ1, CZZ2, CZZ3} hold.
+Indeed, the regularity condition guarantees that the elements $x_\alpha, \al\in \La$ defined in $S$ below are non-zero-divisors.
+In particular, the Demazure operators $X_\alpha$ for simple roots $\alpha$ are well defined.

 Let $G$ be a split semi-simple linear algebraic group with maximal torus $T$ and a Borel subgroup $B$.
 Let the associated root datum of $G$ be $\Sigma\hookrightarrow \La^\vee$, so $\La$ is the group of characters of $T$.